About this Install Guide

 This guide is intended to get you up and running with this tool quickly with the most common settings.
 For a thorough review of all options, refer to the official documentation.

-VNC is a client server application.
+VNC is a client-server application.
 A VNC server runs on a remote machine.
 A VNC client runs on the local machine and connects to the remote server.

-Install VNC server and xfce4 desktop
+How do I install the VNC server and xfce4 desktop?

-Install the desktop software.
+Install the desktop software:

 sudo apt-get install xfce4 xfce4-goodies xorg dbus-x11 x11-xserver-utils xfce4-terminal -y

-Install the VNC server.
+Install the VNC server:

 sudo apt-get install tigervnc-standalone-server tigervnc-common -y